-The Lexus RX 450h horsepower numbers are pretty impressive, and performance in a straight line is certainly respectable.
-However, enthusiastic drivers will find little to encourage their efforts behind the wheel – the big Lexus prefers to make stately progress.
+The Lexus RX 450h horsepower numbers are pretty impressive, and performance in a straight line is more than respectable.
+However, enthusiastic drivers will find little there's little fun to be had behind the wheel, as the big Lexus prefers stately progress over fast cornering.

 Lexus RX 450h hybrid engine, 0-62mph and acceleration

-There are several key components in the self-charging hybrid powertrain that give the Lexus RX 450h its environmentally sound credentials.
+There are several key components in the 'self-charging' hybrid powertrain that give the Lexus RX 450h its efficiency credentials.
 At the heart of the system is a powerful 3.5-litre V6 petrol engine offering up to 262bhp, which drives the front wheels only with the help of a 167bhp electric motor.

 Unfortunately, although the RX 450h's performance looks good on paper, the CVT gearbox makes it feel sluggish and the engine seem uncomfortably strained.
 A gentler driving style is much more rewarding, when the powertrain is quiet and refined.

 There’s an EV mode for electric-only driving, but this is only possible in short bursts due to the limited battery capacity.
-An Eco mode is also available; this smooths out clumsy driver inputs to maximise efficiency of the hybrid powertrain, while Sport mode makes the engine and gearbox a little more responsive – although in reality the differences are hard to notice.
-The RX 450h's top speed is quoted at 124mph for all versions.
+An Eco mode is also available; this smooths out clumsy driver inputs to maximise efficiency of the hybrid powertrain, while Sport mode makes the engine and gearbox a little more responsive – although the differences are hard to notice.
+The RX 450h's top speed is124mph for all versions.

-The latest version of the Lexus RX handles with a little more panache than its forebears, but it's still some way off the standard set by more driver-focused SUVs from the likes of Audi, BMW and Range Rover.
+The latest version of the Lexus RX handles with a little more panache than its predecessors, but even suspension updates for the 2020 model-year facelift can't meet the standard set by more driver-focused SUVs from the likes of Audi, BMW and Range Rover.